Data#

 Expedia - destination 1#

 This dataset comes from a Kaggle contest that studies hotel searches and bookings on Expedia.com.
 It has been used in several papers to study consumer online search behaviors.
-This dataset here consists of the search sessions for the largest travel destination in this contest.
+This dataset here includes the search sessions for the largest travel destination in this contest.
 There are \(n\) = 1258 sessions.
 There are 3 product attributes, 2 consumer attributes, and 1 advertising attribute.

 Expedia - destination 2#